ReCloz/SpringBootExercise/README.md

 Endpoints:

-@Post Endpoints
+@Post
-/demo/add
+demo/add
 Send a parameter "name" to add an user

-/demo/delete
+demo/delete
 Send the "id" parameter to delete an user

-/demo/update
+demo/update
 Send an "id" parameter to change it's name using the "name" parameter

-@Get Endpoints
+@Get
-/demo/all
+demo/all
 Return all user in database